-We spray with residual insecticides twice at 2 weeks interval, thoroughly and throughout the property.
+We will carry out 2 visits at 2 weeks interval.
+We will spray HSE approved pesticides thoroughly and throughout the property.
 Also we use a cold fogger (ULV) that produce an electrostatically charged pesticide mist that will reach into every corners and cracks of the rooms to insure total eradication.

 It is important to carry out the treatment as early as possible and limit the amount of damage the moths larvae cause to a minimum.
 The most detrimental consequence to tenants is to have to dispose of expensive designer clothes, or lose precious heirlooms’ rugs or garments.
 Also as a results, landlord often have to deal with distraught tenants and/or face the expense of changing the carpets sooner than expected due to its now poor aesthetic condition.